AroLucy/RockPaperScissors/README.md

-# Welcome to the PP Rate GitHub repository.
+# Welcome to the Rock, Paper, Scissors GitHub repository.

 A Rock, Paper, Scissors Discord bot built on Python